stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question (aguenane−stat6250): When producing a list report, if you don’t want to list all of the variables in the data set, can you choose indiv*idual variables to show?
 - Question (who7−stat6250): one of the answer attempted to change the label name of a variable, can we display variable a as "A"?
 - *Question* (sbagdi-stat6250): Which option is used to remove the default observation column (column that displays observation numbers)?
 Where do the programmer specifies that option in his program?
+- *Answer* (sbagdi-stat6250): NOOBS option in the PROC PRINT statement.